Technical Director | Database and Cloud Security

 Oracle ACE Director Alum

-In Scope for this workshop are unpublished exploits, undocumented parameters, and more than 730 configuration changes that can impact the ability of an Oracle Database to survive a sophisticated attack by persons and bots even if they have phished valid credentials.
-Out of scope for this workshop are options, licenses, and products.
+In Scope for this workshop are unpublished exploits, undocumented parameters, and more than 745 configuration changes that can impact the ability of an Oracle Database to survive a sophisticated attack by persons and bots even if they have phished valid credentials.
+The focus will be on enhancing the value of what customer’s already own.
 The Workshop’s goal is to provide information security professions with the information they need to reduce the attack surface of what they already own.

 Melbourne Master Class

 Venue: Deloitte Office, Level 32, 477 Collins Street, Melbourne 3000

 Venue: Perth Oracle Office, Level 9, 225 St Georges Terrace, Perth 6000